lsuhpchelp/OllamaOnDemand/README.md

 ## 3. Installation

-Ollama OnDemand is distributed as a Singularity container.
-A definition file is provided at `container/singularity.def` and bundles Ollama, Miniforge Python, and all required Python packages.
+Ollama OnDemand is distributed as a Singularity/Apptainer container.
+A recipe is provided at `container/singularity.def` and bundles Ollama, Miniforge Python, and all required Python packages.

 ### 3.1 Build the container